chains-project/sbom-mc/data/readme.md

 ---

 ### 3. **Scripts**
-This folder contains the scripts used to extract the data mentioned above.
+The scripts folder contains the scripts used to extract the data mentioned above.

----